Cornerstone Church of the Assemblies of God

-As need arises, departments may be established under the supervision of the Senior Pastor and the Board of Deacons.
+As need arises, departments may be established under the supervision of the Lead Pastor and the Board of Deacons.

 Section 2.
 Relationship

 All departments shall be subordinate to the Assembly and shall contribute to the harmony and development of the whole.
-They shall be under the supervision of the Senior Pastor and the Board of Deacons.
-The Senior Pastor shall be an ex officio member of all departments.
+They shall be under the supervision of the Lead Pastor and the Board of Deacons.
+The Lead Pastor shall be an ex officio member of all departments.

 Article 10.
 Finances